4.60 from 47 reviews

 Total: 36 minutes

-The BEST soft and chewy lemon cookie recipe made with fresh lemon juice, white chocolate chips and a simple lemon glaze.
+Lemon White Chocolate Cookies are soft and chewy and made with fresh lemon juice, white chocolate chips and a simple lemon glaze.

 Ingredients